visual-layer/visuallayer/README.md

 # VL-Datasets

 ## What?
-This repo stores clean version of publicly available dataset such as ImageNet and LAION.
+This repo shares clean version of publicly available computer vision datasets.

 ## Why?
 Even with the success of generative models, data quality remains an issue that's mainly overlooked.
+Training models will erroneours data impacts model accuracy, incurs costs in time, storage and computational resources.

 ## How?
-We clean the images of duplicates, broken images, wrong labels and release them to the public.
+In this repo we share clean version of various computer vision datasets.
+We hope this effort will also help the community train better models and mitigate various model biases.

+The cleaned image dataset should be free from most if not all of the following issues:

++ Duplicates.
++ Broken images.
++ Low information images (dark/bright/blurry images).

 ## Datasets